electrikmilk/cherri/language/actions.md

 Some arguments are optional and some are required.

+Some actions may not be implemented due to difficulty implementing them practically into the language.

 ## Standard Actions

 These are the standard Shortcuts actions currently supported.
 Currently, more are being added all the time so this list